Maribel Moses v. The New York Times Company, d/b/a The New York Times

 • Objecting simply means telling the Court that you don’t like something about the Settlement.
 You can object only if you stay in the Class.
 Excluding yourself from the Class is telling the Court that you don’t want to be part of the Class.
 If you exclude yourself, you have no basis to object because the Settlement no longer affects you.

-• The Court will hold the Final Approval Hearing at 2:00 p.m.
-ET on October 4, 2024, in Courtroom 1506 at the Thurgood Marshall Federal Courthouse, 40 Foley Square, New York, NY 10007.
-The purpose of the hearing will be for the Court to determine whether to approve the Settlement as fair, reasonable, adequate, and in the best interests of the Class; to consider the Class Counsel’s request for attorneys’ fees and expenses; and to consider the request for an incentive award to the Class Representative.
-At that hearing, the Court will be available to hear any timely filed objections and arguments concerning the fairness of the Settlement.
+• The Court held the Final Approval Hearing on October 4, 2024.
+The purpose of the hearing was for the Court to determine whether to approve the Settlement as fair, reasonable, adequate, and in the best interests of the Class; to consider the Class Counsel’s request for attorneys’ fees and expenses; and to consider the request for a service award to the Class Representative.
+At that hearing, the Court was available to hear any objections and arguments concerning the fairness of the Settlement.
+The Court approved the Settlement and released an Order on October 10, 2024, which can be viewed on the Important Documents page of the Settlement website.

 • The Notice summarizes the Settlement.
 More details are in the Settlement Agreement, which can be found on the Important Documents page.
 You may also write with questions to NYT Renewal Settlement, c/o JND Legal Administration, PO Box 91307, Seattle, WA 98111.
 You can call the Settlement Administrator at 1-877-495-6974 if you have any questions.
 Before doing so, however, please read this full Notice carefully.
 You may also find additional information elsewhere on the case website.
 Please do not telephone the Court to inquire about the Settlement or the claims process.